A bit about us and what we do

 Overview

 The Environmental Law Foundation (ELF) is a charity registered in England and Wales no. 1045918 and company no. 02485383.
-Our current President is HRH The Prince of Wales.
+Our current President is HM The King.
 The charity was founded in 1992 and recently celebrated its 30th Anniversary.

 We help the voice of ordinary people and communities to be heard on matters affecting the environment in which they live.
 View our current cases here.